plzm/jms-failover-sb/readme.md

 Follow these steps to try this out.

 1. You will need a Java environment.
-I use Visual Studio Code with the Java Extension Pack, the Java^TM^ SE 11 JDK, working in WSL2 with Maven.
+I use Visual Studio Code with the Java Extension Pack, the Java ^TM^ SE 11 JDK, working in WSL2 with Maven.
 Adjust as you prefer.
 2. Deploy two (or more) Azure Service Bus Premium namespaces in different Azure regions.
 3. Create a Shared Access Policy with at least *Send* claim in each namespace.
 In this sample, I use a SAP name of *SendListen* with those claims.
 4. Clone this repo.